 Two circuit courts addressed the appealability of district court decisions regarding motions to compel arbitration under the FAA.
 In Pine Top Receivables of Illinois, LLC v.
-Banco de Seguros del Estado, the Seventh Circuit considered whether Chapter 3 of the FAA, which implements the Inter-American Convention on International Commercial Arbitration, permits interlocutory appeals from denials of motions to compel arbitrations subject to the New York Convention, respectively), no provision of the FAA explicitly provides for interlocutory appeals from denials of motions to compel arbitration filed in connection with Chapter 3.
-Nevertheless, the Seventh Circuit held that § 307 of Chapter 1, which provides for residual application of that chapter's appeal provisions, confers appellate jurisdiction over such denials.
+Banco de Seguros del Estado,31 the Seventh Circuit considered whether Chapter 3 of the FAA, which implements the Inter-American Convention on International Commercial Arbitration, permits interlocutory appeals from denials of motions to compel arbitration.32 Unlike Chapters 1 and 2 of the FAA (which apply to domestic arbitrations and arbitrations subject to the New York Convention, respectively), no provision of the FAA explicitly provides for interlocutory appeals from denials of motions to compel arbitration filed in connection with Chapter 3.33 Nevertheless, the Seventh Circuit held that § 307 of Chapter 1, which provides for residual application of that chapter's appeal provisions, confers appellate jurisdiction over such denials.34

 In Southwestern Electric Power Company v.
-Certain Underwriters at Lloyds of London, the Fifth Circuit held that a district court's order granting a motion to compel and closing a case for administrative purposes was not appealable in the absence of a timely petition
+Certain Underwriters at Lloyds of London,35 the Fifth Circuit held that a district court's order granting a motion to compel and closing a case for administrative purposes was not appealable in the absence of a timely petition

-26. Schatt v.
+^{26.} Schatt v.
 Aventura Limousine & Transp.
 Serv., Inc., 603 Fed.
 App'x 881 (11th Cir.
 2015).

-27. Id. at 883, 886.
+^{27.} Id. at 883, 886.

-30. See Hart Surgical, Inc. v.
+^{30.} See Hart Surgical, Inc. v.
 Ultracision, Inc., 244 F.3d 231, 235-36 (1st Cir.
 2001) ("Though we hold that the district court can review the partial award in this case, we think it best to limit our holding to the situation in which there is a formal, agreed-to bifurcation at the arbitration stage."); Trade & Transp., Inc. v.
 Natural Pet.
 Charterers Inc., 931 F.2d 191, 193-95 (2d Cir.
 1991) ("[I]f the parties have asked the arbitrators to make a final partial award as to a particular issue and the arbitrators have done so, the arbitrators have no further authority, absent agreement by the parties, to redetermine that issue" and therefore the award is final for purposes of court review.).

-31. Pine Top Receivables of Ill., LLC v.
+^{31.} Pine Top Receivables of Ill., LLC v.
 Banco de Seguros del Estado, 771 F.3d 980 (7th Cir.
 2014), cert. denied, 135 S. Ct.
 2891 (2015).

-35. Sw.
+^{35.} Sw.
 Elec.
 Power Co. v.
 Certain Underwriters at Lloyds of London, 772 F.3d 384 (5th Cir.
 2014).

-under 28 U.S.C. § 1292(b) for discretionary interlocutory review, even though the district court had issued a subsequent order construing its prior order as appealable.
-The Fifth Circuit reasoned that the prior order was not final and appealable because it "did not close the case outright" but permitted the parties to "easily reopen" the case.
-It declined to decide whether the analysis would be different if the district court's subsequent order had clarified "that its prior order was intended to be final and appealable."
+under 28 U.S.C. § 1292(b) for discretionary interlocutory review, even though the district court had issued a subsequent order construing its prior order as appealable.36 The Fifth Circuit reasoned that the prior order was not final and appealable because it "did not close the case outright" but permitted the parties to "easily reopen" the case.37 It declined to decide whether the analysis would be different if the district court's subsequent order had clarified "that its prior order was intended to be final and appealable."38